seattlehomebrew/seattlehomebrew.github.io/_posts/2016-08-06-naptime-jasmine-ipa.md

 <img src="http://seattlehomebrew.com/wp-content/uploads/2016/08/IMG_5147-667x500.jpg" class="aligncenter" />

 Here is the recipe that I used, which differs slightly from both of those links.
 I stuck with Elysian&#8217;s Chinook hops, but did only use 2 oz.
-I think this was a good decision.<section class="brewtable">
+I think this was a good decision.

 ##### Malt